tumelo-maja/delicate-care/README.md

 The footer is consistent section featured in all pages similar to the navbar.
 These are the sub-sections within the footer:

 - **Contact information** - This sub-section provides the user with essential contact information about the business.
+The phone, email and address icons will enlarge when hovered over to enhance user experience.
   <figure>
     <img src="docs/site-screenshots/footer-contact-info-large-screen.png" width="40%" height="40%">
     <figcaption><strong><em>Contact Info in footer: All pages</em></strong></figcaption>